Do you ever wish that there was an easy formula for writing persuasive web copy?

-The Premise landing page provides a example of PAS.
-It describes several pain points that online marketers experience and goes on to show how Premise provides solutions.
+The Premise landing page (discontinued) shows how to use the PAS formula—it describes several pain points that online marketers experience and goes on to show how Premise provides solutions.
 The agitation might be light, but it works well.
 For instance:

 Problem and Agitation:

 To get action, you need a clean, great looking, landing page with effective copy, but finding a good designer on short notice is next to impossible and hacking code is no fun.

 Premise empowers you to quickly and easily build custom, graphically-enhanced landing pages without cost, code, or hassle.
 Plus, copywriting advice is delivered directly into WordPress for each landing page type.

 No copywriting formula can guarantee that your copy will sell.

 You can write the most beautiful copy in the world, but if your copy doesn’t address your web visitors’ needs and problems, you’ve wasted your time with writing.

 The only way to write powerful web copy is to understand what makes your reader tick.
 Use the PAS and FAB formulas to translate features into benefits your customers care about, and into problems they want to avoid.

 Know the pain points you can solve.
 Understand the fears you need to overcome.
 Appreciate the desires you can fulfill.